 How many Artifacts exist in Nasca Lines?

-Geometric lines and figures extend over 400 square kilometers in southern Peru.
+These geometric drawings and figures extend over 400 square kilometers in southern Peru.
 The figures are up to 1.9 kilometers long, and the lines are up to 10 kilometers.

 Currently, in December 2022, new drawings and figures continue to appear.
+There are many theories about why the Nazca people could have been drawn these lines

 Some Sample Artifacts from Nasca Lines?